-5 Due diligence
+5 Due Diligence

 Due diligence checks will be performed on all applications both at EOI stage and when final project selections are made.
-The due diligence process will primarily focus on the lead implementing partner but will also assess their ability to manage downstream partners and cascade relevant policies and processes down the delivery chain.

-When the EOI is submitted for a project, due diligence checks will cover areas including involvement in bribery, corruption, fraudulent activity, environmental/human rights violations, professional misconduct and current litigation/criminal records.
-Applicants will only be contacted if any clarification is needed or if any major risks are highlighted.
+When the EOI is submitted for a project, due diligence checks will cover areas including involvement in bribery, corruption, fraudulent activity, environmental/ human rights violations, professional misconduct and current litigation/ criminal records.
+Projects will only be contacted if any clarification is needed or if any major risks are highlighted.